 In aquarium and aquaculture applications, their most valuable contribution is the mineralization of detritus.
 You might also love them for their taste for plant rubbish.
 Specifically, they possess enzymes capable of breaking down poorly digestible complex carbohydrates such as cellulose and lignin.
 This trait makes them indispensable in the refugium or planted plank, where dense vegetation can make physical removal of these wastes difficult.

 Their involvement in the removal of dissolved organics is just as important.
-PNSB eliminate a substantial quantity of yellowing compounds from the water.
-The benefit from this activity is not merely aesthetic; as they digest organics that diffuse into anaerobic zones of the substrate, PNSB compete with sulfate-reducers for food and thereby diminish the production of hydrogen sulfide.
+PNSB in your filtration eliminates a substantial quantity of yellowing compounds from the water.
+The benefit from this activity is not merely aesthetic; as they digest organics that diffuse into anaerobic zones of the substrate, PNSB competes with sulfate-reducers for food and thereby diminish the production of hydrogen sulfide.
 Also, by removing organics from anaerobic zones, they shrink the organic load that is ultimately available to obligately heterotrophic aerobes, thereby minimizing the risk of heavy blooms (and the resulting depletion of dissolved oxygen).

 PNSB in the Aquarium Microbial Community

 Using live purple non-sulfur bacteria in the aquarium is easy with PNS ProBio™.
 They may be added at any time.
 However, when inoculating new systems, we recommend adding them a couple days after adding the nitrifiers.
 They can (and should) be re-added to boost populations any time ammonia or nitrite are detected (e.g. after an accidental overfeeding).
 For maintenance, they can be used whenever nitrate or detritus begins to accumulate or the water column shows discoloration, especially with little to no filtration.

 So long as their bottle is tightly sealed, PNSB remain viable for months at room temperature.
-This makes it very easy to keep them on hand where they can readily be of service whenever the need arises.
+This makes it very easy to keep them on hand where they can readily be of service in your filtration whenever the need arises.
 And considering all that they do, that could be quite often!